quiminbano/frac-ol/readme.md

 This repository already includes a version of Minilibx to work in macOS.
 However, if you want to try this project in linux, you can click [here](https://github.com/42Paris/minilibx-linux.git).
 You have to name the folder minilibx_linux to make it work.
 Keep in mind that the project was developed in macOS, using the macOS version of minilibx.
 It can be some compatibility errors trying to build the project in linux.

-## How can I get and execute the program?
+## How can I get and compile the program?

 1. Clone this repository
 ```bash